zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 ### **Connecting to your Application**

 2. Open Cyberduck.
-If prompted to “Set Cyberduck as default application for FTP and SFTP locations” click cancel.
+If prompted to "Set Cyberduck as the default application for FTP and SFTP locations", click cancel.

 3. Click the button of the globe with the + sign.
-In the dropdown menu at the top, change it to SFTP (SSH File Transfer Protocol).
+In the dropdown menu at the top, please change it to SFTP (SSH File Transfer Protocol).

-4. For your server, navigate to your OSCommerce Compute Instance, and copy the public IP Address.
+4. For your server, navigate to your OSCommerce Compute Instance and copy the public IP Address.

     ![](./images/13.png "")

 5. Username and password should both be "oscommerce" by default.
-For SSH Private Key, simply select your private key from the drop down menu, then click connect.
+For SSH Private Key, select your private key from the dropdown menu, then click connect.

     ![](./images/4.png "")

-6. Allow any unknown finger prints.
+6. Allow any unknown fingerprints.

-7. Once connected, you should see the home directory for oscommerce.
-Simply drag your downloaded cloudagent_linux zip file into the home directory.
+7. Once connected, you should see the home directory for OsCommerce.
+Drag your downloaded cloudagent_linux zip file into the home directory.
 Please note, **the file must still be zipped.**

     ![](./images/5.png "")

 ### **Unzipping the Agent**

-8. Open your terminal and type ```cd .ssh``` to change to your ssh directory.
+8. Open your terminal and type "`cd .ssh` "to change to your ssh directory.

-9. Once here connect to your oscommerce instance by typing the following command.
-Replace ‘&lt;YourPublicIPHere&gt;’ with the public IP on your instance
+9. Once there, connect to your OsCommerce instance by entering the following command.
+Replace '&lt;YourPublicIPHere&gt;' with the public IP on your instance

     ```
     <copy>